 2. Asymmetric encryption

 Asymmetric encryption is relatively new and slower than symmetric encryption but is more effective in providing better security.
-This method has a higher computation burden and is used mostly used to establish a secure channel over the “not so secure” medium like the world wide web.
+This method has a higher computation burden and is mainly used to establish a secure channel over the “not so secure” medium like the world wide web.

 Symmetric Vs. Asymmetric Encryption

-Find here the key difference between Symmetric VS asymmetric encryption of data transfer.
+Find here the critical difference between Symmetric VS asymmetric encryption of data transfer.

 In symmetric encryption, there is a single key, whereas, in asymmetric encryption, there is a pair of related keys – public and private, used for coding and decoding the text.